zpgallegos/zavant/readme.md

-# Zavant v2
+# Zavant

-This directory is the ground-up modernization of Zavant.
-It is being built through tested vertical slices while [`../v1`](../v1/readme.md) remains available as the behavioral and historical reference.
+Zavant is a ground-up, revision-aware MLB analytics platform built through tested vertical slices from API acquisition through Athena-ready analytical data.
+The former v1 implementation has been archived outside this repository; this repository is now the current implementation.

 The current acquisition foundation retrieves, validates, and persists three MLB Stats API response types: